Komal8766/Dashboard-Powber-BI/README.md

-# sql SuperStore Sales Dashboard – Power BI
+# SuperStore Sales Dashboard – Power BI

 This project features an interactive SuperStore Sales Dashboard built using Power BI, designed to deliver clear, data-driven insights into sales trends, profitability, customer behavior, and regional performance.
 The dashboard brings together multiple KPIs and visualizations to support better business decisions.